apache/trafficcontrol/docs/source/admin/traffic_ops/configuration.rst

 To create these structures in Traffic Portal, first in enter your divisions under `Topology->Divisions`, then enter the regions in `Topology->Regions`, referencing the divisions entered and, finally, enter the physical locations in `Topology->Phys Locations`, referencing the regions entered.

-All servers also have to be part of a Cache Group.
-A Cache Group is a logical grouping of caches, that don't have to be in the same physical location (in fact, usually a cache group is spread across minimally 2 physical Locations for redundancy purposes), but share geographical coordinates for content routing purposes.
+All servers also have to be part of a :term:`Cache Group`.
+A :term:`Cache Group` is a logical grouping of caches, that don't have to be in the same physical location (in fact, usually a :term:`Cache Group` is spread across minimally 2 physical Locations for redundancy purposes), but share geographical coordinates for content routing purposes.